 Registered Training offers students a nationally recognised qualification and cross-industry skill recognition.
-Qualifications offered by the School are:
+Qualifications offered by the School of Volunteer Management (RTO National Code 90031) are:

 |Certificate I in Active Volunteering||CHC14015|